projectcontour/contour/site/content/docs/1.23/guides/global-rate-limiting.md

 ## Add global rate limit policies

-Now that we have a working application exposed by a `HTTPProxy` resource, we can add add global rate limiting to it.
+Now that we have a working application exposed by a `HTTPProxy` resource, we can add global rate limiting to it.

 Edit the `HTTPProxy` that we created in the previous step to add rate limit policies to both routes: